30 Things to Do at Disney World Resorts

 You don’t need to visit Disney’s Animal Kingdom to see the animals.
 You can visit Disney’s Animal Kingdom Lodge and go on a safari.

-You must be a Disney Resort guest to book the safari adventure.
-You will see more than 30 animal species during this event.
+You must be a Disney Resort guest to book the safari adventure and you’ll see more than 30 animal species during this event.

 Animal Kingdom Lodge is one of Disney’s deluxe resorts.
 The deluxe resorts are worth a visit on their own!